-From 1 October 2018, a national heavy vehicle plate is issued in the ACT, New South Wales, Queensland, South Australia, Tasmania and Victoria whenever:
+National heavy vehicle plates will be issued in the ACT, New South Wales, Queensland, South Australia, Tasmania, Victoria and, on a voluntary basis, in the Northern Territory whenever:

 - a new heavy vehicle is registered

-- a state or territory registration is transferred to a participating jurisdiction
+- a state or territory registration is transferred to a jurisdiction other than WA

 - a lost, damaged, destroyed or stolen number plate is replaced.

-National heavy vehicle plates will not be issued for vehicles registered in Western Australia or the Northern Territory and the plate fees for those jurisdictions will continue to apply.
+In the Northern Territory, you can opt to be issued with a national heavy vehicle plate in conjunction with any transaction.
+National heavy vehicle plates will not be issued for vehicles registered in Western Australia and the plate fee for that jurisdiction will continue to apply.

 What does the new national heavy vehicle plate look like?

 It will look like the example below, with black lettering on a white background and a blue ‘national heavy vehicle’ sash across the bottom.

 Can I choose to replace my existing plate with a new national heavy vehicle plate even if I’m not required to do so?

 Yes, as long as your vehicle is registered in a participating jurisdiction.
 To swap them over, you’ll need to take your existing plate to a transport authority customer service centre in the jurisdiction where your vehicle is registered.
 The standard plate fee of $25 per set will apply.

 Can I request a specific number from a future national heavy vehicle plate number series?

 Unfortunately this is not possible.
 The aim of introducing the new national plates is to make the registration process as simple and streamlined as possible, so the industry benefits from a quicker, more-cost effective service.

 What happens when I transfer the registration of a heavy vehicle with a national heavy vehicle plate to another jurisdiction?

 It depends on which jurisdiction you’re transferring it to.
 If you’re transferring it to a participating jurisdiction, it’ll keep the same national heavy vehicle plate.
-If you’re transferring it to a non-participating jurisdiction, you’ll be issued with a new plate for that jurisdiction and the relevant fees will apply.
+If you’re transferring it to Western Australia, you’ll be issued with a new Western Australia plate and the relevant fees will apply.

 What happens to the national heavy vehicle plate when I sell a vehicle?